Landmark College: History

 The campus that the college occupies originally belonged to Windham College.
 After Windham shuttered in 1978, the campus remained unused.
 Plans for a prison and a conference center fell through.
 Putney Selectman Peter Shumlin persuaded the government to allow Landmark School in Beverly, Massachusetts, to start a college on the dormant campus.
 Landmark College was established in 1985.

-Lynda Katz was appointed as the college's 3rd president in 1994.
-Dr. Katz came in with goal of expanding and renovating the campus, implementing a faculty rank & promotion system as well as increased salaries, and pinning the college on the map as a contributor to the state.
+Lynda Katz was appointed as the college's third president in 1994.
+Dr. Katz came in with goal of expanding and renovating the campus, implementing a faculty rank and promotion system as well as increased salaries, and pinning the college on the map as a contributor to the state.

 The newly renovated Strauch Family Student Center was opened in 1997, which houses Student Affairs offices, Health & Counseling, the campus bookstore, student mail, the Fireside Cafe, and game room.

-From 1999-2000, Landmark College received a Title III grant which improved the college's academic and residential programs, and a Title VII from the US Department of Education, which allowed Landmark College to share their expertise on learning disability & ADHD nationwide.
+From 1999-2000, Landmark College received a Title III grant which improved the college's academic and residential programs, and a Title VII from the US Department of Education, which allowed Landmark College to share their expertise on learning disability and ADHD nationwide.

 On May 17, 2001, the Chris Family Click Center (or "Click Center" for short) opened with expanded recreation and exercise facilities, including a climbing wall, replacing the original "bubble" that previously occupied the space.

-In early 2004, the Landmark College Board of Trustees approved 3 capital projects, which included the East Academic Building (now Lewis Academic Building), Dining Hall (now Alumni Dining Hall), and the Bridges suite-style residences.
+In early 2004, the Landmark College Board of Trustees approved three capital projects, which included the East Academic Building (now Lewis Academic Building), Dining Hall (now Alumni Dining Hall), and the Bridges suite-style residences.

-Following Dr. Katz's retirement in 2011, Peter A. Eden was named as the college's 4th president on July 1 the same year.
+Following Katz's retirement in 2011, Peter A. Eden was named as the college's 4th president on July 1 the same year.
 Dr. Eden came in with a biotechnology and science background, which pushed for new degree programs in the sciences, including the first bachelor degree programs.

 Landmark began offering its first bachelor degree in 2012, a Bachelor of Arts in Liberal Studies.
 Associates degrees in Computer Science and Life Science were also offered the same year.

-The college built a $9.6 million, 28500 sqftscience and technology center named the MacFarlane Building in 2015.
+The college built a $9.6 million, 28500 sqft science and technology center named the MacFarlane Building in 2015.
 It was the first building erected since the college's founding.

 In September 2016, Landmark College received a grant from the National Science Foundation of $650K.
 The Access to Innovative Education: STEM Opportunities for Students with Learning Disabilities (AIE-STEM) supports student scholar in its Computer Science and Life Science (now Biology) programs.
-Students in the program were offered scholarships up to $10K, and receive mentoring and internship opportunities.
+Students in the program were offered scholarships up to $10,000, and receive mentoring and internship opportunities.

 On July 13, 2024, Jim Dlugos was named as interim president after Peter Eden's departure.
 In 2025, Dlugos was named as the permanent president after a presidential search committee came to an agreement with him.